 The juveniles identified Peters and a felony warrant was issued for his arrest.
 The warrant included charges of reckless endangerment, fleeing and eluding, reckless driving, corruption of minors, and receiving stolen property, as well as for numerous summary traffic offenses.

 Peters eluded police for five days while they worked with community members to determine his whereabouts.
 A private citizen reward of $5,000 was offered for information that led to his arrest.
 Although police never spotted Peters, they believe the constant surveillance of known hangouts put pressure on him to surrender peacefully.

 If you or a loved one has been charged with a criminal or traffic related offense in New York, fleeing from the police is not advisable as it will likely only increase the charges against you.
 Instead, retain a skilled attorney to fight the consequences you face.
-Adam H. Rosenblum of the Rosenblum Law Firm is an experienced criminal defense and traffic attorney who will work for you to make sure your legal rights are protected.
-Call 888-203-2619 or email the Rosenblum Law Firm for a free consultation about your case today.
+Adam H. Rosenblum of the Rosenblum Law is an experienced criminal defense and traffic attorney who will work for you to make sure your legal rights are protected.
+Call 888-203-2619 or email the Rosenblum Law for a free consultation about your case today.